If you want to listen to the audio version of THE GUIDE ON HOW TO PITCH TO JOURNALISTS, press play here.

 Use the subject line to grab the journalist’s attention.
 Call them out by name, then explain the subject crux of your pitch.

-Use the first paragraph to provide context of what it is your pitching and to personalize the pitch by relating it to something the journalist has recently written about.
+Use the first paragraph to provide the context of what it is you’re pitching and to personalize the pitch by relating it to something the journalist has recently written about.

 It’s important that you know how to begin the pitch effectively and demonstrate that you are familiar with their work instead of being generic.